MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/ios/build.md

 ## Configure the build
 1. Choose the **master** branch.
 2. Click **Configure build**.
 The Build configuration panel will show up.
-3. If signed the code, turn **Sign build** on.
+3. If the code is signed, turn **Sign build** on.
 Upload your Provisioning Profile and Certificate, which can be found in the [Apple Developer Center](https://developer.apple.com/account/).
 This will let you distribute the app later.
   ![Signing Builds](images/Signing_builds_ios.png)
 4. Click **Save** at the bottom of the page, and the build will begin.